Lincoln Annual Report

 CONCLUSION

 ZPS is proud of the work happening in each building.
 The commitment of district staff to ensure that all Zeeland students are able to learn in an environment where they feel safe, valued, and loved is evident at all levels.
 At Lincoln Elementary, we are particularly proud of our ability to offer students the option of Spanish Immersion as well as traditional instruction, integrating an iCares program, and most of all our amazing Lincoln team.
-With the partnership of family and community, we take pride in fostering lifelong learners.
+With the partnership of family and community, we take pride in fostering our students to be kind, safe, and responsible members of our school and community.

 Sincerely,